Parallels/vagrant-parallels/README.md

 [Google Group](https://groups.google.com/group/vagrant-parallels)

-If you've got a strange error while using Parallels provider, or found a bug there  - please, report it on [IssueTracker](https://github.com/Parallels/vagrant-parallels).
+If you've got a strange error while using Parallels provider, or found a bug there  - please, report it on [Issue Tracker](https://github.com/Parallels/vagrant-parallels).

 ## Credits
 Great thanks to *Youssef Shahin* `@yshahin` for having initiated the development of this provider.
-You've made a great job, Youssef!
+You've done a great job, Youssef!

 Also, thanks to the people who helping this project stand on its feet, thank you